TheLegendOfMataNui/VS-OSI/README.md

 Project Overview
 ----------------

 `Installer.iss` - An installer script that is compiled by [Inno Setup](http://www.jrsoftware.org/isinfo.php) into the `Output/` directory upon build.
-Requires Inno Setup to be installed.
-An installer is necessary for installing the MSBuild task.
+Requires Inno Setup to be installed *AND ON THE `PATH`* (the Inno Setup installer doesn't do this for you!)
+An installer is necessary for installing the MSBuild task, although we are migrating away from using project files with MSBuild.

 `OSIProject.Language` - The details of OSI stuff. `OSIAssembly.cs` for OSI Assembly (lexing, tokens, and keywords), and maybe later an `OSIFile.cs` for the actual packed `.osi` format.